 Secrets of an award-winning visual storyteller

 In the chaos of today’s world I believe we need more than ever to connect with the earth and the spirit within each of us.
-For me, that means telling visual stories.
+For me, that means telling visual stories with products of the earth and meaningful personal items.

-I use flowers, plants, insects, bone, skulls, feathers, artifacts, jewelry, ephemera, and fascinating finds to create strikingly magnificent assemblages.
-Though the final image is a digital print, I don’t use a camera, but rather a desktop scanner to capture extreme “ultra high def” compositions that explode with color and vibrance and can be printed large enough to cover a wall if desired.
-(Read more about my process in an article I wrote for Pro Photo West.
-Download the PDF.)
+I use flowers, plants, insects, skulls, shells, feathers, artifacts, jewelry, ephemera, and fascinating finds to create striking assemblages.
+Though the final image is a digital print, usually printed on metal, I use a desktop scanner rather than a camera to capture extremely detailed compositions that explode with color and vibrance.
+Most can be printed large enough to cover a wall if desired.
+(Read more about my process in an article I wrote for Pro Photo West.)

-I started photography classes in high school and specialized in photo journalism in college.
+I started photography classes in high school and specialized in photojournalism in college.
 When digital technology arrived, I embraced the new tools.
-This led to a fortunate meeting with a master who taught me the art of scanning and continues to encourage my growth.
+This led to a fortunate meeting with a master who taught me the art of scanning and though now passed, his spirit continues to encourage my growth.

-As part of my journey I study the healing and spiritual arts—yoga and shamanism.
-This has brought a depth to my work and the desire to “speak spirit.”
-We are complicated beings, each with a valuable story to share.
-It can be told in a full length book or condensed into a visual tale that includes actual mementos from life’s events.
+As part of my journey I study the healing and spiritual arts.
+This has helped me “speak spirit” in my work.
+We are complicated beings, each with a valuable story to share that can be told in a full-length book or condensed into a visual tale that includes actual mementos from life’s events.
 A picture is worth a thousand words—sometimes more.

 Debbi Swanson Patrick